spencertipping/tau/doc/zeta.md

 ## ζb
 ζb is defined with a few invariants:

-1. Byte offsets appear to strictly increase, modulo some unsigned number
-2. Allocation is allowed only when the total live window is within the capacity
+1. Allocation is allowed only when the total live window is within the capacity
-3. Every allocation unit is contiguous
+2. Every allocation unit is contiguous

-(4) is a pretty big constraint because it interacts with the internal buffering structure.
-If, for example, we have a ζb whose nominal capacity is 65536B and a 1B object pinned at position 32768, then the largest object we can write is now 32768B -- despite having more nominal capacity available.

-We can work around this by reserving 200% of nominal capacity; that guarantees we'll have the full capacity available no matter where an object is pinned.
-Alternatively, we can just heap-allocate overflowed values and store tags to them.
-Then capacity serves its intended purpose, providing elasticity, rather than limiting the size of objects that can be enqueued.
+3. Values are "read" and then "freed", two distinct phases

 ### Allocation algorithm